World’s Worst Tiling Jobs You’ve Ever Seen

 Everybody’s seen them.
 Tile jobs that went wrong.
 If ever there’s evidence of needing to hire a professional, it’s those times when I walk into the bathroom at a restaurant or public facility and gaze upon the destruction of a tile job obviously undertaken by a staffer or otherwise unqualified individual.
 And I’m not saying that Joe Schmo shouldn’t try to take on a small tile job, but if you don’t have the required skills, a discerning eye, or just a sense of personal pride – you’re better off hiring the pros to do it for you.
 Last year we took a look at some of the worst tile and grout jobs we’d seen.
 This year I think we topped that list in terms of atrociousness and utter devastation of both technique and character.

-Without further ado, here are this year’s winners (and our obligatory running commentary of sarcasm):
+Without further ado, here are the world’s worst tiling jobs you’ve ever seen (and our obligatory running commentary of sarcasm):

 #10 Don’t Drink and Tile